soumalyapakrashi/nature-preservation/README.md

 ### Analyze Areas of Interest

 Once NDVI has been calculated, different analysis tasks can be run on the data.
 Move to the `analysis` module (folder) and run the `main.py` file.
 This is an interactive program.
 Proceed accordingly and the output of the module will be printed to the terminal itself.
 Remember to activate the corresponding virtual environment before running this module.

+If performing inference on future data, then just executing the `main.py` file will not do.
+On running this, it will generate a CSV file in the same directory.
+After that, go to WSL terminal, activate the environment generated for linux, and run the `generate_inference.py` file.
+This will generate the remaining inference data.